ryu878/bybit_simple_moving_average_bot/README.md

 ![image](https://user-images.githubusercontent.com/81808867/213633538-a9b29301-716a-4287-8066-ef893290780d.png)

-You can set any lenght for your SMA (bybit max limit is 200 candles, but here there are no limits).
+You can set any length for your SMA (bybit max limit is 200 candles, but here there are no limits).

 ![image](https://user-images.githubusercontent.com/81808867/213634321-12b145e7-1f06-4e74-8d7e-be95b2d15e58.png)